- Location: Delaware

 - Your vehicle has been out of service for more than 30 days

-- The dealer has tried to fix the same problem four times or more
+- The dealer has made 4 attempts or more to fix the same problem

 If your car falls under one of these two scenarios, then you can use the Lemon Law to return or replace the vehicle.
-Before you call the consumer protection unit at (800) 220-5424, gather your documents including photographs and repair slips.
+Before you call the Consumer Protection Unit at (302) 577-8600, gather your documents including photographs and repair slips.